OKCody/Pandoc-Web-Interface/README.md

 Conversiton to PDF is done using the tool [WKHTMLTOPDF](http://wkhtmltopdf.org/):

 `.md -> Pandoc -> .html (w/ CSS) -> WKHTMLTOPDF -> .pdf`

+## License

+Interface is licensed under an MIT License.